ben-blakemore/ePortfolio/content/2025-04-21-humanoid-robots.md

 ![Photo](./media/cyclomatic_complexity.png "IDE warning of high cyclomatic complexity")

 As can be seen, the IDE is warning of high cyclomatic complexity which is a measure of the number of linearly independent paths that a piece of software can take (McCabe, 1976).
+It is just one way to apply metrics to software in order to measure its complexity.
+This was touched on in unit 5, with my thoughts on the question given presented below.

+**_The Cyclomatic Complexity is commonly considered in modules on testing the validity of code design today.
+However, in your opinion, should it be?
+Does it remain relevant today?:_**  Being able to apply metrics to your code in order to generate an objective figure for properties such as complexity can no doubt be useful.
+However for me, the question remains of how much use this is to the developer.
+Personally I believe that it should still be considered but not in isolation.
+That is to say that it offers just one viewpoint as to the quality of a piece of code.
+It can be useful in identifying overly complex code that has many branches and therefore possible routes it can take.
+The result is that you end up with code that is harder to maintain and test, especially should unit tests be written that aim to cover each path.
+However, with today's modern practices making use of automated testing tools the effort to exhaust these paths is not quite as large as it once was.

 As mentioned in my UML page, I feel that these assignments are what I got the most out of in the module.
 I thought that the problem environment was an interesting one and lent itself well to an object orientated approach.
 Below are some of my reflections looking back on the system design and implementation assignments.